aravindet/ground-track/README.md

 Moves an antenna to track amateur satellites.

 This was built at a workshop, is grossly buggy and incomplete, and is not intended for any sort of production use.
-As far as I know, it works only with one particular antenna built by [Roland Turner](https://github.com/rolandturner).

 # Features

 - Detects the current location using geolocation APIs
 - Shows satellites that will transit the current location in the next hour
-- Generates and sends commands to make the antenna track a chosen satellite
+- Generates and sends [rotator commands](https://www.mankier.com/1/rotctl#Commands-Rotator_Commands) to make the antenna track a chosen satellite

 This app performs all calculations in the browser and sends commands to the antenna via a small node WebSockets -> TCP proxy server.
 It uses orbital parameters from [celestrak](http://www.celestrak.com) and the [jspredict](https://github.com/nsat/jspredict) library for calculations.